typedb/typedb/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 match $p isa person, has identifier $i; get;
 ```

-{% include note.html content="In queries, Graql variables start with a `$`, which represent wildcards, and are returned as results in `match` queries.
+{% include note.html content="In queries, Graql variables start with a `$`, which represent wildcards, and are returned as results in `get` queries.
 A variable name can contain alphanumeric characters, dashes and underscores." %}

 Find all the people who are married: